secretchaingirl/secret-contracts-guide/README.md

 ## Deploy Smart Contract

-Before deploying or storing the contract on the testnet, need to run the cosmwasm optimizer.
+Before deploying or storing the contract on the testnet, you need to run the [secret contract optimizer](https://hub.docker.com/r/enigmampc/secret-contract-optimizer).

 ### Optimize compiled wasm